- Canyon Lake was created in 1964 and is maintained by the US Army Corps of Engineers.

 How Deep Is Canyon Lake?

-Canyon Lake at its most resounding depth is 125 feet, which is 12 stories tall!
+Canyon Lake at its most resounding depth is 140 feet, which is over 12 stories tall!
 The area of the lake is 8,240 acres, and it has 60 stunning miles of shoreline that is at 909 feet above mean sea level.

 The spillway top is 943 feet above mean sea level, and the lake stores over 382,000 acre-feet or 124 billion gallons of water.
 Canyon Lake Dam is 6,830 feet long and provides crucial flood control for the area.
 The Guadalupe-Blanco River Authority is responsible for the conservation and release of water storage.